fangningshao/chinese-poetry-corpus/README.md

-# chinese-poetry-corpus
+# Chinese Poetry Corpus

-Building a corpus of Chinese Classical Poetry
+Building a corpus of Chinese Classical Poetry by Scraping and Extracting http://sou-yun.com/